Last updated December 2016

 Online web archive that boasts the largest corpus of encyclopedia, dictionaries, reference compilations, and periodical resources (approximately 50 different sources) in Japan.
 The version that we are subscribing to, JapanKnowledge+NK, also includes Nihon Kokugo Dai Jiten (N), the largest Japanese language dictionary, and Kokushi Dai Jiten (K), Koji Ruien (古事類苑) with search function and the whole Koten Bungaku raiburarii (古典文学ライブラ リー).
 A few years ago, Nihon jinbutsu bunkei mokuroku (日本人物文献目録) and Nihon kakou denshou jinmei jiten (日本架空伝承人名事典) has also been added.
 It also includes full text online articles from Shuukan Ekonomisuto (週刊エコノミスト) published on Mondays.
 Toyo Bunko (The Eastern Library series), The Complete Collection of Japanese Classical Literature, and Gunsho Ruiju series are sorted according to group headings of their original source or category.

-(Accessible on campus only.
+(Accessible on and off campus.
 Click “Enter (SSL)”.
 If you want to read today’s articles, add today’s date in both columns.)

 Database which enables the user to search and read articles carried by The Asahi Shimbun (and Shukan Asahi and Aera) over the past 130 years.
 Along with "Historical Photo Archives", articles from the Meiji, the Taisho, and the Showa era have been included to the current database.
 To read the most recent articles of Asahi Shinbun (+ Shukan Asahi and Aera), select today’s date in the box of 発行日 and select “のみ”.
 Shukan Asahi is published on Fridays and Aera is on Mondays.